jaxry/bubblechan/README.md

 ---

 ## What is it?
 Bubblechan explores the possibility of browsing an imageboard in full 2D.
 To do this, Bubblechan presents a thread as a [graph](https://en.wikipedia.org/wiki/Graph_%28mathematics%29).
 Posts are displayed as nodes in that graph and replies to a post are expressed as edge connections.
-A [force-directed simulation](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) is run to position the nodes in two-dimensional space.
+A [force-directed simulation](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) is iterated to position the nodes in two-dimensional space.
 At this point the user may read the resulting graph.

-Practically speaking, Bubblechan is a web app.
+Bubblechan is a web app.
 The force-directed graph is computed on a server before it is served to a web browser.
 Currently, Bubblechan supports only the reading of threads from 4chan.

-**Disclaimer:** Bubblechan is still in an extremely early stage of development and is not more than a proof-of-concept at this point.
+**Disclaimer:** Bubblechan is still in at an extremely early stage of development and is not more than a proof-of-concept at this point.
 With your interest, the app will continue to grow and may eventually prove to be a viable alternative to traditional imageboard browsing.

 ---